 “Slack built its first 80 integrations in-house.
 That created a lot of demand but opening the APIs to the public and creating a directory of apps has brought a lot of growth and success to the platform (...) convincing the engineering team to invest in creating 80 apps was easy and our 2013-2014 growth was due in part to integrations and it was obvious that we needed people to be able to build more integrations on us” - Cece Stallsmith

 As of 2019, Slack’s directory carries over 1000+ integrations.
-Like Ceci has mentioned, opening their API has brought great success to their business and has allowed for integrations that go far and beyond their initial 80 integrations, like our Stand-bot app that enables remote and distributed teams to run stand-ups in Slack and allows them to integrate with Jira (in cloud and server) and report on their issues.
+Like Ceci has mentioned, opening their API has brought great success to their business and has allowed for integrations that go far and beyond their initial 80 integrations, like our Stand-bot app (a Slack and Jira integration) that enables remote and distributed teams to run stand-ups in Slack and allows them to integrate with Jira (in cloud and server) and report on their issues.

 But how do you know how to scale a business?